-Moderation approach to main assessment: Universal double-blind marking
+Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort

 Assessment Feedback: Students will receive guidance from their academic supervisor during individual supervision meetings.
 The minimum frequency of these is defined in University regulations; though it is expected that in practice they will be more frequent.
 Formal notification of the result of the MSc dissertation will be sent to the student via usual University processes.
 The student will receive individual feedback on their dissertation from their supervisor.